-Academic Credit is awarded on a Pass / No Pass arrangement by the faculty sponsor/VACE staff upon the student's successful completion of the milestones outlined in this syllabus.
+Except where required otherwise, (i.e. iNET program, Graduate classes, etc.), academic Credit will be awarded on a Pass / No Pass or grade arrangement by the faculty sponsor/VACE staff upon the student's successful completion of the milestones outlined in this syllabus.